coderxio/sagerx/README.md

 Including data from DailyMed, FDA, RxNorm, Orange Book, and more!

-SageRx uses Airflow to schedule jobs to extract, load, and transform (using DBT) open drug data.
+SageRx uses Airflow to schedule jobs to extract, load, and transform (using dbt) open drug data.

 ![Airflow](docs/images/sagerx_airflow_example.png)